 PanCAN: Why are registered dietitians an important member of the healthcare team?

-Needs change over time and every individual will be different, so it is essential that the dietitian be working in close coordination with the rest of the patient’s healthcare team.
+Needs change over time and every individual will be different, so it is essential that the dietitian work in close coordination with the rest of the patient’s healthcare team.
 For example, it’s common for me to be part of the initial appointment with someone after they’ve been diagnosed with pancreatic cancer, to do post-op visits after the Whipple procedure and other pancreatic surgeries, and to be on-site with patients during treatment or at clinic visits.

 PanCAN: How should I prepare for a visit with my dietitian?